Examples

 # The query expressed using Mesh search language syntax

-# Traverse all children (*) of the start object, not case-sensitive ({}) and
+# Traverse all children ({*}) of the start object and accept all that have

-# accept all that has an attribute (.) called TsRawAtt
+# an attribute (.) called TsRawAtt

 query = "{*}.TsRawAtt"